Installation of Ubuntu 22.04 LTS on a Dell PC with a UEFI BIOS, Secure Boot and Machine Owner Key (MOK)

-As far as I know there is no means of adding a Touchscreen Button to the address bar or the Panel, like there is in Windows.
-Having this ability would be useful when the Application doesn't automatically invoke the Touchscreen i.e. when the user is in a text input field.
+By default there is no means of adding a Touchscreen Button to the address bar or the Panel, like there is in Windows.
+However there is a GNOME Extension that partially does this called Improved Onscreen Keyboard.

 The GNOME3 Desktop recognises the IIO Proxy Sensor embedded within the XPS 13 9365.
 When the system is folded, the GNOME3 Desktop Environment looks at the position of the IIO Proxy Sensor and auto-rotates the screen and touch input matrix of the screen.
 This allows it to be used in Laptop, Tablet and Tent Mode:

 Note when the system is unfolded it is assumed to be in Laptop Mode and the GNOME3 Desktop Environment doesn't look at the position of the IIO Proxy Sensor.
 If you unfold the laptop too quickly, the screen will be locked in the last orientation the screen was in as a tablet, you will have to fold it, rotate it, wait a moment and then unfold it for laptop mode to be the right way up.
 This is a very minor bug but hopefully it will be addressed.